lokalise/lokalise-pull-action/README.md

 - `git_user_name` — Optional Git username to use when committing changes.
 If not provided, the action will default to the GitHub actor associated with the workflow run.
 Useful if you want to use a specific name (e.g. "Localization Bot") in your commit history.
 - `git_user_email` — Optional Git email address to associate with commits.
 If not set, it defaults to a noreply address based on the Git username (e.g. `username@users.noreply.github.com`).
 This is helpful for cleaner commit metadata or if you want to associate commits with a bot/user email.
 - `custom_github_token` — Optional GitHub token to use when creating or updating the pull request.
 If not provided, the default `GITHUB_TOKEN` is used.
 This can be helpful when your workflow requires elevated permissions (e.g., assigning reviewers, interacting with protected branches, or writing outside the current repo).
 Make sure to keep this token secret.
+- `override_branch_name` — Optional static branch name to use instead of auto-generating one.
+This is useful if you want the action to update the same pull request across multiple runs (e.g., always syncing to `lokalise-sync`).
+If the branch already exists, it will be checked out and updated instead of creating a new one.

 ### Permissions